tomaszkubacki/blog/blog/2025-04-06-sway-and-just.md

 # How to help automate Sway window manager with help of *just* commnd runner

-In this post I will show how to automate common Sway commands with the [*just*](https://just.systems/man/en/) command runner.
+In this post I will show how to automate common Sway (or any desktop) commands with the [*just*](https://just.systems/man/en/) command runner.

 <!-- truncate -->

 ## The problem and the solution

 I like cli tools.
 Well that's an understatement.
 I love them.
-The problem is you must remember a lot of them, to increase productivity working on your daily tasks.
-What is even worse, some of them have hard to remember syntax and some are not used often enough to remember this syntax (also: it's not helping that human brain is harder to train as it's getting older).
+The problem is you need to remember a lot of commands - with sometime bizarre and hard to remember syntax - to increase your productivity while working on daily tasks.
+What is even worse, some of useful commands are not used often enough to remember them easily (also: it's not helping that human brain is harder to train as it's getting older).

-Sway window manager main settings command is no exception here, but we can easy tackle this with the *just* command runner to shorten common commands.
+Sway window manager main settings command is no exception here, but we can tackle this with the *just* command runner.
+It helps shorten common commands and adds command description.

 ## What is Sway ?